 a mirror implanted in my brain so that I could see my life

 less directly than I do.
 I had a dream the daylight needed

 repainting.
 I called my uncle in Kentucky.
 He said he'd take

-care of it but died when his car drove directly into a dove.
+care of it, but then he died when his car T-boned a dove.